 In some cases, bedside transthoracic echocardiography may help in evaluating the patient with chest pain.
 Echocardiography can identify segmental wall motion abnormalities that might result from acute ischemia/infarction.
 This imaging modality can also help determine if other structural disease is present, including valvular heart disease, pericardial disease, aortic dissection, ventricular septal defects, or free wall rupture.

 Normal lab values

-Localization of myocardial injury in STEMI based upon ECG patterns of ST-segment elevation
+Figure 2 provides details on localization of myocardial injury in STEMI based upon ECG patterns of ST-segment elevation.

 Patients classically present with signs and symptoms of myocardial ischemia, including chest pain, dyspnea, nausea/vomiting, and diaphoresis.
 ST-segment elevation in contiguous leads suggests the presence of STEMI.
 ST-segment depression and/or T-wave inversions may suggest a non-ST-elevation ACS (either NSTEMI or UA).
 In the absence of classic ECG changes, cardiac biomarker elevation can identify patients with myocardial necrosis.